Upload a Custom Server Certificate and CA Certificate

 - When prompted, verify the new certificate details.

 Subsequent connections should not show a warning if the certificate was generated by a CA that is trusted by the browser.

 What to do next:

-If the CA is not already trusted by Nessus, configure Nessus to Trust a Custom CA.
+If Nessus does not already trust the CA, configure Nessus to Trust a Custom CA.